How to Boost Traffic with Visual Content Marketing Strategy

 Visual Content Marketing Strategy on Social Media

-When using visual marketing on social media, you have to be aware of the etiquette of each platform.
+When using visual content marketing strategy on social media, you have to be aware of the etiquette of each platform.
 For example, you could use the same image in a Twitter and a Facebook post, but it might not be suited for Tumblr, where you have a more artistic style.
 You also want to avoid being overly salesy.
 Your posts should not come across as advertisements.
 Instead, try to make them look as if they were posts made by regular users.

 With your social media visual marketing efforts, you do not want to ask or demand anything from the user (except for a call-to-action here and there).
 Instead, try to offer information or entertainment in a bite-sized package.
 Of course, this bite-sized package will work best if you know and understand your audience.
 Speak in a language of current events and issues that are relevant to your users.
 Finally, you want to create a self-aware brand identity, which is consistent across platforms and throughout the campaign.